 Companies that target ambitious reductions in waste, water, or energy use, address air quality or deforestation in their supply chains, or use sustainable sourcing can make appealing investments.
 Transparency is a key first step.

-We give greater consideration to institutions that promote the advancement of women, LGBTQ people, racial and ethnic minorities, immigrants, the disabled, and other traditionally marginalized groups.
+We give greater consideration to institutions that promote the advancement of women, LGBTQ people, people of color, immigrants, the disabled, and others who have not received equitable treatment.

 No company or bond issuer is perfect.
 But we believe it is possible to weigh the evidence and make investments that have a net positive impact on our world.

 Copyright © Prentiss Smith & Company 2019